Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### Inway registration

 The Directory **MUST** offer a registration point for Inways.
-An Inway will register itself and the services it is offering to the FSC Group.
+An Inway will use this registration point to register itself and the services it is offering to the FSC Group.

 The Directory **MUST** be able to provide the Inway addresses of a peer.